 On wellness while living in a city: Oh man.
 Sleep, sweat, stillness.
 Delhi is particularly sooty and chaotic and when I struggle with it proper rest, proper solitude and proper sweaty workouts go a long way toward helping me find stillness in the madness.
 Oh, also weekly acupuncture has helped me sleep deeper than ever before.

 Sisterhood (and what it means to you now that you wish you knew 10 years ago): Women are so remarkable and I am in awe of the women in my life, super-inspired by the generosity of the feminine.
-We are finally in an age where we’re learning not to apologise for ourselves, to step into fully embodied leadership and I wish I’d always known what allies these women would prove to me.
+We are finally in an age where we’re learning not to apologize for ourselves, to step into fully embodied leadership and I wish I’d always known what allies these women would prove to me.

 On beauty: The great thing about getting older is that my idea of beauty and what is beautiful just split wide open.
-I’m now finding beauty in so many little things: in women and men, in creative process, in my husband in his studio, in the way my dogs wake up and stretch… I’m learning to be more inclusive and receptive to deeper layers of beauty.
+I’m now finding beauty in so many little things: in women and men, in the creative process, in my husband in his studio, in the way my dogs wake up and stretch… I’m learning to be more inclusive and receptive to deeper layers of beauty.

 Vandana wears Shop Lune jewellery: Mama Crescent studs with the Meaning quartz necklace and Horn necklace in gold tone in the look with the green dress; the Baroque Wave pearl hoops and the Rainbow necklace with pearls with the white blouse and an assortment of Mie rings.